-While RTD has acquired all of the land and right-of-way needed for a planned 2.5 mile extension of the Southwest rail lines to a new Park-N-Ride at Lucent Boulevard at C-470 in Highlands Ranch, cost overruns on the construction of other projects approved as part of the FastTracks transit expansion program have necessitated an indefinite delay in the construction of that extension while RTD seeks other funding for the project.
+While RTD has acquired all of the land and right-of-way needed for a planned 2.5 mile extension of the Southwest rail lines to a new Park-N-Ride at Lucent Boulevard at C-470 in Highlands Ranch, the anticipated timeline for construction of the extension is set for 2040 due to financial constraints and lack of available funds for a sooner timeframe.

 The proposed Park-N-Ride at C-470 and Lucent Boulevard would potentially include another 1,000 parking spaces.
-While this project might alleviate some parking demand at the Mineral Station Park-N-Ride, many users of the Mineral Station live west of or close to the study area and might find continue to find the Mineral Station more convenient.
+While this project might alleviate some parking demand at the Mineral Station Park-N-Ride, many users of the Mineral station live west of or close to the study area and may continue to find the Mineral Station more convenient.
 Although some parking spaces might be vacated by riders shifting to a new station, other users, including new riders from Sterling Ranch and other new developments, might quickly claim them.